YunoHost-Apps/minecraft_ynh/README.md

 ### Installing guide :

- 1. App can be installed by YunoHost **admin web-interface** or by **running following command**:
+The app can be installed through the YunoHost **admin web-interface** or by **running the following command**:

          $ sudo yunohost app install https://github.com/YunoHost-Apps/minecraft_ynh

-For admin the server use minecraft console or rcon is open on 25575 with your password.
+For server administration, use the Minecraft console or RCON (which is open on port 25575 with your password).

 ### Rcon Clients :
 - https://github.com/Tee7even/RCONClient (in java)
 - https://github.com/Tiiffi/mcrcon/releases (in c)

-### Start / Stop / Restart / Status Minecraft :
+### Start / Stop / Restart / Check Status Minecraft :

 - ```systemctl start minecraft```
 - ```systemctl stop minecraft```